 Stronger steroid creams such as Betnovate often work quicker than a mild steroid cream so your doctor may choose to prescribe a short course of the strongest steroid cream to treat or prevent eczema.
 It is important to follow your doctor’s advice.

-Steroid creams or ointments should be spread thinly on the inflamed skin only using a very small amount of the cream or ointment once or twice daily.
+Steroid creams or ointments should be spread thinly on the inflamed skin only using a small amount of the cream or ointment once or twice daily.
 It should be used continuously on a daily basis until the eczema has disappeared altogether.
+You should be using the moisturizer liberally while using the steroid cream as treatment.

 Once the eczema has cleared it is important to continue to keep the area clean, dry and moisturised on a daily basis.
 Your doctor may prescribe moisturisers such as Oilatum, Diprobase cream or ointment, Doublebase cream, Epaderm, Hydromol Zerobase or Zerocream.